How to integrate Gmail using PowerShell

 | More flexible cost |

-If you need any of these requirements, you will have to create a data source in Data Gateway to connect to Gmail, and to create an ODBC data source to connect to Data Gateway in PowerShell.
+To achieve this, you must first create a data source in the Data Gateway (server-side) and then create an ODBC data source in PowerShell (client-side) to connect to it.

 Let's not wait and get going!

-Creating Gmail data source in Gateway
+Create Gmail data source in the gateway

-In this section we will create a data source for Gmail in Data Gateway.
+In this section we will create a data source for Gmail in the Data Gateway.
 Let's follow these steps to accomplish that:

 -